 Benjamin C. French

-is an associate professor of biostatistics in the Department of Biostatistics at Vanderbilt University and an expert advisor to the Department of Statistics at the Radiation Effects Research Foundation (RERF), where he previously served as senior scientist and interim department chief.
+is Professor of Biostatistics in the Department of Biostatistics at Vanderbilt University and an expert advisor to the Department of Statistics at the Radiation Effects Research Foundation (RERF), where he previously served as senior scientist and interim department chief.
 He received his undergraduate degree in mathematics and Norwegian from St. Olaf College and a PhD in biostatistics from the University of Washington.
 His methodological research focuses on analysis methods for longitudinal (or, correlated) and survival (or, event-time) data.
 At RERF, he developed novel analysis approaches for radiation risk estimation for cancer mortality and incidence, while accounting for potential sources of unmeasured confounding and outcome misclassification.
 As a collaborative biostatistician, he has led or participated in a wide range of biomedical research projects, most recently as director of the biostatistics core for an international consortium studying outcomes among cancer patients diagnosed with COVID-19.
 He has taught short courses on longitudinal data analysis and joint modeling of longitudinal and survival outcomes in the United States and abroad.